Deep Fundamental Factor Models: Factor Interpretability

-We turn to a 'white-box' technique for determining the importance of the input variables.
-This approach generalizes \cite{Dimopoulos1995} to a deep neural network with interaction terms.
-Moreover, the method is directly consistent with how coefficients are interpreted in linear regression - they are \emph{model} sensitivities.
-Model sensitivities are the change of the fitted model output w.r.t. input.
+We use a gradient-based technique for determining the importance of the input variables.
+The method is directly consistent with how coefficients are interpreted in linear regression, i.e. as \emph{model} sensitivities and is thus appealing to asset managers.
+In our approach, the model sensitivities are the partial derivatives of the fitted model output w.r.t. each input.
+This method is consistent with \cite{enguerr2019significance} who develop statistical tests for the significance of the factors in a deep network, using their partial derivatives.
+The test statistic is based on a weighted distribution of the square of the neural network partial derivative, w.r.t. each input.
+Without a bound on the gradient, everywhere, the integral for their test statistic is unbounded and hence the test statistic could be unbounded.

-As a control, we shall use this property to empirically evaluate how reliably neural networks, even deep networks, learn data from a linear model.

-Such an approach is appealing to practitioners who evaluate the comparative performance of linear regression with neural networks and need the assurance that a neural network model is at least able to reproduce and match the coefficients on a linear dataset.

-We also offset the common misconception that the activation functions must be deactivated for a neural network model to produce a linear output.
-Under linear data, any non-linear statistical model should be able to reproduce a statistical linear model under some choice of parameter values.
-Irrespective of whether data is linear or non-linear in practice - the best control experiment for comparing a neural network estimator with an OLS estimator is to simulate data under a linear regression model.
-In this scenario, the correct model coefficients are known and the error in the coefficient estimator can be studied.
+The scope of their study is limited to a single-hidden layer network and treats the asymptotic distribution of the network as a Gaussian process.
+Here we shall consider deep networks with an arbitrary number of layers and do not rely on asymptotic approximations, which may be limited when the network has a small number of neurons.
+Indeed we derive closed form expressions for the Jacobian and Hessian - the off-diagonals provide sensitivities to interaction terms.
+In contrast to \cite{enguerr2019significance}, our goal is to characterize the dispersion of the empirical sensitivity distribution - confidence intervals of the distributions can be found by Bootstrap sampling (see, for example, \cite{doi:10.1177/1094428105280059}).
+Such an approach is only useful in practice if the variance of these distributions are bounded.
+Our primary theoretical result then is to characterize the upper bound on the variance of the partial derivatives and show that it is bounded for finite weights.

 To evaluate fitted model sensitivities analytically, we require that the function $\hat{Y}=F(X)$ is continuous and differentiable everywhere.
 Furthermore, for stability of the interpretation, we shall require that $F(x)$ is a Lipschitz continuous\footnote{If Lipschitz continuity is not imposed, then a small change in one of the input values could result in an undesirable large variation in the derivative}.
 That is, there is a positive real constant $K$ s.t. $\forall x_1, x_2 \in \mathbb{R}^p$, $|F(x_1) - F(x_2)| \leq K|x_1-x_2|$.
 Such a constraint is necessary for the first derivative to be bounded and hence amenable to the derivatives, w.r.t. to the inputs, providing interpretability.